chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

 ### Grouping by all the characters

 In the previous section, we improved the runtime of searching a dictionary by grouping words by their first two characters.
 But the implementation is still not as optimal as it can be.
-For example, when we try to find words starting with the prefix ‘abc’, we still loop through all the words in the ‘ab’ dictionary.
+For example, when we try to find words starting with the prefix ‘abc’, we still loop through all the words in the ‘ab’ group.

 Alternatively, instead of specifying the number of levels beforehand, we can group by _all_ the characters in each word.
-When we add 'apple' to the dictionary, we'll create sub-dictionaries for 'a', 'ap', 'app', 'appl', and 'apple'.
+When we add 'apple' to the dictionary, we'll create child dictionaries for words starting with 'a', 'ap', 'app', 'appl', and 'apple'.

 ```javascript
 function insert(dictionary, word) {